The UBC Arts Co-op Program offers MA Co-op options for students in English and Political Science.

 - You plan on pursuing a full-time co-op work term in the May 2024 semester

-If you have any questions about the application process, please attend our in-person information session.
-Details will be announced in September.
+If you have any questions about the application process, please attend our in-person information session held in September each year.

 How MA Co-op Works